 Data minimisation involves being aware of what type of information needs to be collected, and conversely what should not be collected in order to reduce the risk of obtaining unwanted information.
 One way is to explicitly ask research participants during the consent procedure not to provide personal information about themselves or others during the interview, such as full names, dates, and institution names.
-It is also possible to only start the recording after a first round of introduction has taken place, when personal information (e.g. age, salary, type of employment), it is useful to save it for the end of the interview, stop the recording, and use a pre-printed structured form with closed categories that follow existing social classifications.
-Indeed, avoiding open-ended questions allows for better control of the scope of the project, one should, if appropriate, redirect the discussion to focus on the research questions.
+It is also possible to only start the recording after a first round of introduction has taken place, when personal information is often shared.
+If the research project requires the collection of socio-demographic information (e.g. age, salary, type of employment), it is useful to save it for the end of the interview, stop the recording, and use a pre-printed structured form with closed categories that follow existing social classifications.
+Indeed, avoiding open-ended questions allows for better control of the collection.
+In cases where research participants provide information that goes beyond the scope of the project, one should, if appropriate, redirect the discussion to focus on the research questions.
 Also, as noted by the Finnish Social Science Data Archive (FSD), the interviewer should avoid asking questions that will likely produce responses requiring heavy anonymisation measures.